How to Get Your Life Together in 20 Actionable Steps (Updated for 2023)

 If the other person respects you and your time, they WON’T press you, but if you are pressed, then maybe that’s a relationship you don’t need to be a part of in the future.

 I HIGHLY recommend (and will never stop recommending because it’s so good) the book Boundaries by Cloud and Townsend.
+No, this is not an affiliate link.
+I just really believe in the book.

 This book is a must-read for everyone, but especially for Christian women as I feel that we're often raised to “lay down” and “be a rug.”
 We’re taught to sacrifice our own needs in order to be servants to the needs of others.